Zangezur National Park: Flora

-Rare plants such as Iris elegantissima, Himantoglossum formosum, Dorema glabrum and other plants occur in Zangezur National Park.
+Rare plants such as Iris elegantissima, Himantoglossum formosum, Ferula glabrum and other plants occur in Zangezur National Park.
 39 species of plants which grow here are included in the Red Book of Azerbaijan.

 Fauna

 The Zangezur National Park is characterized by a rich biological diversity.
 58 species of animals (35 vertebrates and 23 insects) has been recorded.
-The National Park have such rare and endangered species as Persian leopard, the mountain sheep-moufflon, bezoar goat, white-tail sea eagle, golden eagle, and little bustard.
+The National Park have such rare and endangered species as Persian leopard, mouflon, bezoar ibex, white-tailed eagle, golden eagle, and little bustard.

 Furthermore, Nakhchivan is known to have 62 mammal species and subspecies.
-32 of them such as blazilius horseshoe bat, southern horseshoe bat, porcupine, manul, bezoar goat and Caucasian muflon occur in the Zangezur National Park.
+32 of them such as Blasius's horseshoe bat, southern horseshoe bat, porcupine, manul, bezoar ibex and Caucasian mouflon occur in the Zangezur National Park.
 Additionally, approximately 12 carnivorous mammals such as leopard, wolf, jackal, fox, striped hyena, badger, wild cat and other predators constitute an important part of the fauna of the park.

 In addition to mammals, 217 bird species and subspecies such as Levant Sparrowhawk, great white pelican, Dalmatian pelican, white-tailed eagle, lammergeyer, short-toed eagle, great bustard and little bustard can be found in the region.
 15 of those species were added to the Red Book.

 According to a 2010 USAID report (which described Azerbaijan's national parks as "so-called national parks"), public access to the Ordubad National Park is all but impossible, since it requires a personal letter "obtained far in advance of a projected visit, and often refused" from the Minister of Azerbaijan's Ministry of Ecology and Natural Resources (MENR), but this is very difficult to obtain for NGOs, international donors, or anyone outside of the government.

 In addition to the rich flora and fauna of the Zangezur National Park is rich with natural and historical monuments.